flatironinstitute/CryoLike/docs/source/usage/imageConversion.rst

 useful for, for instance, interactively converting several different sources of images.

-In this event, the implementations of the wrapper functions [TODO: INSERT XREF LINK] are instructive, as they all follow the same pattern:
+In this event, the implementations of the wrapper functions are instructive, as they all follow the same pattern:

  #.
 Instantiate the converter with basic information (parameters, output, stack settings)
  #.
 Load the converter with the input files to process
  #.
 Call the ``convert_stacks`` function to write out the processed batches

-For further information, see the TODO: XREF API DOCUMENTATION or the code itself.